edgelesssys/marblerun.sh/content/docs/workflows/define-manifest.md

 The Manifest is a simple JSON file that determines the key properties of your cluster: `Packages`, `Marbles`, `Secrets`, and `RecoveryKeys`.
 This article describes how to define these in your `manifest.json`.

+For a working example see the manifest used in our [emojivoto demo](https://github.com/edgelesssys/emojivoto/blob/main/tools/manifest.json), or take a look at the sample and templates provided by the [Marblerun GitHub](https://github.com/edgelesssys/marblerun/tree/master/samples).

 ## Manifest:Packages

 The `Packages` section of the Manifest lists all the secure enclave software packages that your application uses.
 A package is defined by the following properties.